 The University of Manchester MU5 Computer System

-Contributed by Roland Ibbett, Emeritus Professor of Computer Science, University of Edinburgh, and previously Reader in the (then) Department of Computer Science, University of Manchester.
-The original version of this article was written for the University of Manchester School of Computer Science's history webpages.
-Figures 1, 5 and 6 are reproduced here by kind permission of the School.
+Contributed by Roland Ibbett, Emeritus Professor of Computer Science, University of Edinburgh, and previously Reader in the Department of Computer Science, University of Manchester.
+Figures 1, 5 and 6 are reproduced here by kind permission of that Department.

 MU5 was the fifth computer system to be designed and built at the University of Manchester under the leadership of Tom Kilburn.
 When the Department of Computer Science was formed in 1964, the fourth Manchester computer, Atlas (inaurgurated in December 1962), was being used to provide a computing service for the University.
 Plans for the Department included significant expansion of research activity, beginning with the first year of Computer Science graduates in 1968.
 Experience had shown that research into hardware/system software could not be carried out on a computing service machine.
 It was excluded both by the nature of the work and by the excessive computing requirements of the simulation studies and the automation of hardware and software design which were dominant features of such research.
 So there was a need for an independent facility to support this research but, more importantly, a desire to continue the tradition of designing and building advanced systems, pioneering ideas which could be exploited by the computer industry.

 An outline proposal for the new system was presented at the 1968 IFIP Conference in Edinburgh, though talks with ICT aimed at obtaining their assistance and support began in 1966 (Ferranti, the company with which the University had collaborated to produce the Mark I, Mercury and Atlas computers, had by then become a part of ICT, which itself later became ICL).
 An application for a research grant was submitted to the UK Science Research Council (SRC) in mid-1967 and a sum of £630,446 spread over 5 years became available in January 1968.